marcelmaatkamp/argocd-applications/README.md

-# argocd-applications
+# ArgoCD Applications
 This repo provides the application stack for https://github.com/marcelmaatkamp/terraform-kubernetes-kind